khuongduy354/obsidian-visualizer-vscode/dev/DEV.md

 # now

-5. redesign cases for reso,ving/ creating files...
+- bug when show backlinks in global, 2 files are not the same =>  duplicate nodes
+- bug when forwardlink points to something not exist, causing global not parse
-5. change to frp for all map
+5. change to fap for all map, fap -> full uri is needed
 6. graph backlinks toggle GUI
+7. showing files despite not exist (as blurred)
 3. redesign path resolving logics (to fix desktop bugs) and provide better docs
 4. testing  # especially on links parse